open/close all folders

 - One Eddie Murphy comedy concert had Murphy talking about how some people make fun of accent or appearance of the owners of Chinese restaurants.
 In the bit the owner retaliates by making a "special Won-ton soup" for the person insulting him.

 - South Park: In "Scott Tenorman Must Die", Cartman is out to get revenge on a teenage boy named Scott Tenorman who tricked Cartman into buying his pubes.
-Cartman decides to get revenge on Scott by tricking him into publicly eating chili containing pubes.
-But it turns out Cartman's plan was far more sinister, as he tricked Scott into eating chili containing pubes and his parents' ground-up corpses.
+Scott tries to humiliate Cartman by tricking him into publicly eating chili containing pubes.
+But it turns out Cartman's plan was far more sinister, as he tricked Scott into eating chili containing his parents' ground-up corpses.

 - Family Guy: